kira-96/ecmccfg/hugo/content/manual/knowledgebase/hardware/EL51xx.md

 The solution is to use the correct configuration script.

 ### EL5101-0010
-This is commonly used at PSI (even though the EL5112 should be teh standard choice).
+This is commonly used at PSI (even though the EL5112 should be the standard choice).
 For configuration, use the EL5101-0010 configuration script:
 ```
 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=16, HW_DESC=EL5101-0010"
 ```